AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 * Sphinx (https://www.sphinx-doc.org) is used to generate the documentation you are currently reading.
-Generation of this documentation is not generally something needed by users or even most code developers since the prepared documentation on https://gsas-ii.readthedocs.io is usually reasonably up to date.
+Generation of this documentation is not generally something needed by users or even most code developers, since the prepared documentation on https://gsas-ii.readthedocs.io is usually reasonably up to date.

  * SCons (https://scons.org/) is used to compile the relatively small amount of